ashbymichael/News/39a178e7-52d8-4dd0-91b7-21ff8a2fdb35/content.md

 Los Angeles is one of our highest growth potential locations.
 We are looking for a City Manager to start immediately to ensure the success of our 2017 Los Angeles Summer Academy.
 Make School has developed numerous resources to support you including marketing materials and strategy, an admissions team, full curriculum, and instructor training.

+This position may be full-time, part-time, or contract-to-hire.

 <b>What You'll Do:</b>

 - Be the face of Make School in Los Angeles